-Safety & stabilisation - Addressing “issues of personal safety and development of self and ego capacities (i.e, tolerating and modulating strong emotions).
+Safety & stabilisation - Addressing “issues of personal safety and development of self and ego capacities (i.e. tolerating and modulating strong emotions).
 This initial phase focuses on the client's inner experiences, addressing memories, emotions and sensations including flashbacks.
-It aims to reduce self injurious behaviour, addictions, pathological dissociation and extreme emotion dys-regulation.
+It aims to reduce self injurious behaviour, addictions, pathological dissociation and extreme emotion dysregulation.
 This will then create internal and external safety to disengage the ‘emergency’ brain (limbic system) and to activate the thinking brain (prefrontal cortex).

 Processing trauma -Trauma processing (focused processing of traumatic memories).
-Evidence based treatments such as Prolonged Exposure Therapy (PET) and trauma focused CBT have been recommended by NICE guidelines for the second phase of treatment.
+Evidence-based treatments such as Prolonged Exposure Therapy (PET) and trauma-focused CBT have been recommended by NICE guidelines for the second phase of treatment.
 On this course you will learn STAIR, Cognitive Processing Therapy and Prolonged Exposure Therapy.

 WHO IS THIS COURSE FOR?

-Practitioners who want to know how to:
+Practitioners who want to:

 Understand the definition and diagnosis of complex trauma and PTSD.

-Two different types of trauma processing protocols using a top down approach.
+Develop their knowledge of different types of trauma processing protocols using a top down approach.

-Attachment of trauma and its impact on the therapeutic relationship.
+Know more about attachment of trauma and its impact on the therapeutic relationship.

-Trauma bonding, cognitive dissonance and the impact on attachment.
+Explore Trauma bonding, cognitive dissonance and the impact on attachment.

-Course overview This course will be appropriate for you if you are a professional working in a current practice of either the private or social care sector, and / or have completed counselling training at Level 4 and wish to study and specialise in a trauma focused theoretical, academic and practical level.
+Course overview This course will be appropriate for you if you are a professional working in a current practice of either the private or social care sector, and / or have completed counselling training at Level 4 and wish to study and specialise in a trauma-focused theoretical, academic and practical level.
 The course would be appropriate for people specialising in counselling, whether in the voluntary, statutory or private sectors.
 Candidates will be practicing in their relevant work context, and will be expected to be committed to client work within the NCP ethical framework or equivalent.
-The Diploma challenges candidates to achieve high standards in conceptual and applied knowledge and understanding the 3 phased Trauma focused, systematic, evidenced based methods and frameworks which is considered the gold standard or treatment for Complex PTSD (cPTSD) and PTSD.
+The Diploma challenges candidates to achieve high standards in conceptual and applied knowledge and understanding the 3 phased Trauma-focused, systematic, evidenced-based methods and frameworks which is considered the gold standard or treatment for Complex PTSD (cPTSD) and PTSD.
 Candidates are required to engage in therapeutic relationships with different clients.